 I CAN’T HOLD THE ENEMA!

 This is the number one (or two, as it were) obstacle that I (and some Fearless friends) have faced with the procedure.
-Here is where you can begin to experiment with the five variables.
+Here is where you can begin to experiment with the following variables.

 VOLUME

 Try reducing the volume of liquid.
 I eased into the 1000 ml by using half of the liquid to start, increasing over time.
 Just remember: if you’re reducing the liquid volume, you must have your bucket at 16 inches or higher to ensure gravity will help the liquid flush your bowels.
+If you weren’t able to expel a bowel movement before starting, use less liquid for dose #1 and you might find you can handle a bit more for dose #2.

 CONCENTRATION